Antharithm/Antharithm/README.md

 Greetings!

-My name is Anthony and I'm a Blockchain developer.
+My name is Anthony.
+I'm a Fullstack Blockchain developer.
 I like building web3 dapps and experimenting with Machine Learning simulations.
+I specialize in the following programming languages: Solidity, JavaScript, Python, HTML / CSS.

 🔭 In my leisure time I like to read and explore outdoors ⛰️